Home

 I got references for two hunters, one that was successful and one that wasn’t so lucky.
 Both hunters were very satisfied with the service, the amount of game they saw and the amount of effort that Pat and his guides put forth to ensure a successful hunt.
 Both hunters emphasized if I wasn’t in shape, I would probably not be successful.
 One of them told me that most hunters go home in 2 days because they can’t take it.
 This wasn’t a hunt for someone 40 pounds over weight and out of shape.
 I called Pat and booked the hunt then immediately started an exercise and diet program.
 Over the next 6 months I managed to loose 40 pounds and to ride a bicycle 10 miles a day in the hot Corpus Christi sun.
 I wasn’t about to let this hunt be a failure because I couldn’t cut it.

 I was ready, but when we got to the top of the mountain the magnitude of the situation hit me.
 We were glassing an area about 10 miles in diameter.
 I immediately discovered that there is no flat ground in the desert mountains of Arizona and if we spotted a bear it would not be close.
-The hunt was going to be a lot harder that I had imagined.
+The hunt was going to be a lot harder than I had imagined.

 We went back to the tent camp and Pat pulled out the topographical maps.
 We found where the bear was located and plotted our strategy to go after it in the morning.
-Fortunately for us there was a mining road that could get us within a mile or so.
+Fortunately for us there was an old mining road that could get us within a mile or so.
 We setup on a mountain and spotted the bear shortly after daylight a mile away.
 Pat took a look at me and said “Are you ready?”
 I said “You bet” thinking we would walk on over to where the bear was.
-Then Pat took off almost running down the mountain with me hot on his heels.
-We ran down that mountain, up and down the next mountain.
+Then Pat took off scrambling down the mountain with me hot on his heels.
+We hurried down that mountain, up and down the next mountain.
 At the bottom of the second mountain Pat said to wait until he radioed back to another guide we left behind to keep track of the bear’s movements.
 I really think Pat stopped because he was afraid I was going to die on the spot.
 No matter how fast I tried to breathe, it wasn’t enough.
 I just couldn’t get enough air.
 When Pat saw I wasn’t going to die, he said “Let’s go the bear is 2 mountains away.”

 Thankfully the third mountain was so steep we couldn’t hurry up it.
 When we reached the top, the bear was on the mountain across from us eating prickly pear fruit.
 I unfolded the bi-pod and took a prone position on the crest of the mountain.
 I looked back at Pat and asked him how far away the bear was according to his rangefinder.
 He told me 280 yards and not to shoot yet.
 I couldn’t help but wonder why he was mounting his rangefinder on a tripod.
 I found the bear in my 6.5 X 20 power Nikon scope and was very grateful that the bear was behind a bush and stayed there for about 30 seconds.
 It gave me time to catch my breath and lower my heart rate.
 I had been practicing shooting at 400 yards using 7mm mag 150 grain Nossler Partition bullets in my Ruger #1 and figured 280 yards to be an easy shot.

 When the bear stepped out from behind the bush I put the crosshairs on his neck and squeezed the trigger.
 The bear dropped in his tracks.
-Hammer dead.
+Hammer dead!
 I think Pat was as excited as I was.
 He had been filming the event and had the whole thing on tape.
 It turned out that what he was putting on the tripod was a camcorder not a rangefinder.

 The excitement of getting my first bear didn’t hit me until we climbed up to the bear and I looked back and realized what it took to get to this spot.
 It was a fair chase.
 Hunting in its purest form.
 It was everything I wanted in a hunt and more than I expected.